MicrosoftDocs/windows-dev-docs/windows-apps-src/security/web-account-manager.md

 ---
-title: Web account manager
+title: Web Account Manager
-description: This article describes how to use the AccountsSettingsPane to connect your Universal Windows Platform (UWP) app to external identity providers, like Microsoft or Facebook, using the new Windows 10 Web Account Manager APIs.
+description: This article describes how to use the AccountsSettingsPane to connect your Universal Windows Platform (UWP) app to external identity providers, like Microsoft or Facebook, using the Windows 10 Web Account Manager APIs.
-author: awkoren
+author: PatrickFarley
-ms.author: alkoren
+ms.author: pafarley
-ms.date: 02/08/2017
+ms.date: 12/6/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp